-Another possible explanation is that GLCs are more likely to operate in protected markets and have a certain degree of monopoly power.
+One possible explanation is that GLCs are more likely to operate in protected markets and have a certain degree of monopoly power.
 If GLC stocks were selling for higher prices on the Singapore Exchange because these companies were exploiting monopoly power, we would expect GLCs to have a high earnings-price ratio-earnings in the present would be high, but market value (price) would not rise in proportion because investors would look forward to the long-run erosion of monopoly power in the face of new entry-and that inclusion of the earnings-price ratio would reduce the GLC coefficient.
-However, this does not appear to be the case-the third column shows that the GLC coefficient is not affected by the inclusion in the regression of the companies' earnings-price ratio.
+However, this does not appear to be the case: the third column shows that the GLC coefficient is not affected by the inclusion in the regression of the companies' earnings-price ratios.

-Could the GLC premium could be reflecting a size effect and economies of scale?
-As noted earlier, GLCs tend to be big companies: the average GLC in our sample is about ten times larger than the average non-GLC, in terms of total assets.
+Could the GLC premium be reflecting a size effect and economies of scale?
+As noted earlier, GLCs tend to be big companies: the average GLC in our sample is about 10 times larger than the average non-GLC, in terms of total assets.
 Larger firms may be better able to exploit scale and scope economies.
-If this is the case, larger firms would have a cost advantage over smaller ones, and may therefore be more profitable.
-Column (4) considers the effect of size (measured by the log of total assets) on q.
+If this is the case, larger firms would have a cost advantage over smaller ones and may therefore be more profitable.
+Column 4 considers the effect of size (measured by the log of total assets) on q.
 If the GLC premium is due to their larger size, the inclusion of this variable should eliminate (or at least substantially reduce) the impact of the GLC dummy.
 We find that the GLC dummy does decrease by about 4 percent (from 0.224 to 0.215), but remains statistically significant.

-A fourth possibility is that GLCs may have lower debt-equity ratios than non-GLCs.
-If GLCs are less leveraged than their private sector counterparts, their probability of insolvency and failure would also tend to be lower and this may explain their higher q.
-Column (5) adds the debt-equity ratio to the list of regressors in order to control for the risk of bankruptcy.
+A third possibility is that GLCs may have lower debt-equity ratios than non-GLCs.
+If GLCs are less leveraged than their private sector counterparts, their probability of insolvency and failure would also tend to be lower, and this may explain their higher q.
+Column 5 adds the debt-equity ratio to the list of regressors in order to control for the risk of bankruptcy.
 The results indicate this variable carries little explanatory power.
-More importantly, the coefficient on the GLC dummy is not materially affected by its inclusion-it remains large and statistically significant.
+More important, the coefficient on the GLC dummy is not materially affected by its inclusion-it remains large and statistically significant.

-Or perhaps GLCs are more profitable than non-GLCs?
-This could be the case if they are better run, or if they receive special discounts on inputs, for example.
-Column (6) shows the effect of adding the return on assets (ROA) to the regression.
+Or perhaps GLCs are more profitable than non-GLCs.
+This could be the case if they are better run or if they receive special discounts on inputs, for example.
+Column 6 shows the effect of adding the ROA to the regression.
 The estimated GLC coefficient declines in size by about 8 percent (from 0.217 to 0.199), but remains statistically significant.
-This suggests that part of Singapore, Inc.'s added value comes from making the GLCs more profitable.
-However, the fact that over 90 percent of the premium survives the inclusion of this variable suggests that investors are also valuing the capitalized worth of future higher earnings from being affiliated with the government.
+This suggests that part of Singapore Inc.'s added value comes from making the GLCs more profitable.
+However, the fact that more